-Michael Antoni, PhD, is Professor of Psychology and Psychiatry at the University of Miami and is the Director of the NCI-funded Center for Psycho-Oncology Research and co-Director of the NIMH-funded program, "Behavioral Management of HIV/AIDS."
+Michael Antoni, PhD, is Professor of Psychology and Psychiatry at the University of Miami, and is a licensed Clinical Psychologist in the State of Florida.
 Dr. Antoni has conducted NIH-funded behavioral medicine/health psychology research in the areas of behavioral management of chronic diseases and psychoneuroimmunology for the past 15 years.
 Since 1983 he has been an associate of Dr. Millon at the University of Miami where work on the MBMD inventory began nearly seven years ago.
+He has published over 400 journal articles, abstracts, chapters and books in the area of health psychology.